Behavioral Interview Questions:

 Analytical Skills/Problem-Solving

 Without a doubt, great CRAs possess critical thinking skills.
-After all, terrific CRAs solve problems on a daily basis so being able to exhibit how you analyze and solve problems is super important.
-When you are composing responses to the below sample questions, remember that your interviewer is assessing your overall thought processes.
-Meaning, that she wants to hear the logic behind the solution – your logic.
-She also wants to understand how you make decisions as well as assess how you communicate during these tough situations.
+After all, terrific CRAs solve problems on a daily basis, so being able to exhibit how you analyze and address challenges is super important.

 Communication

 Showing strong communication skills goes well beyond exhibiting great language skills.
-I should note that every interview question will highlight your communication skills…and those are more than just your verbal capabilities.
-Do you make eye contact?
-Is your body language open or closed?
-Is your tone and demeanor positive or negative?
+I should note that every interview question will highlight your communication skills.
+Just remember that communication skills include more than just your verbal capabilities.

 How you engage with others will impact team morale and productivity.
 Therefore, when answering questions related to communications, be sure to assess the other party’s role as well as the desired outcome.